dsibilly/yewdar/apex-city.md

 Characters bringing large amounts of valuable treasure from their latest adventure can find the banking services they need in the Upper Drakesdown ward.
 The dwarven House Axforge operates the largest bank in the city, the Axforge Bank of Apex, located at the top of Beryl Tower.
 The Gellidus district of Upper Drakesdown features nine other banks, as well as a number of moneychangers, lenders, and providers of other financial services.

 ### Setting up Shop
 Characters may wish to purchase a business or other space in the city.
 A poor shop (for trades or services) costs 2d6x100 silver, including rough shelves, a sales counter, and a back room for storage.
 An average shop costs 2d6x1000 silver, including polished wood floors, handsome shelves, a picture window, and glass cases.
 An upscale shop costs 4d6x1000 silver and has marble floors, locked display cases, leather chairs, and various other luxuries.
+In addition, all businesses must petition the city council for a Writ of Charter before beginning business operations.

 ### Communication
 Apex is a center for international trade, and communication is the lifeblood of commerce &mdash; not to mention being an important commodity in its own right.